How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 ECA – Educational Credential Assessment

-An important step while applying for your Canada PR visa is to apply for the Educational Credential Assessment (ECA), which is required if you have done your education outside Canada.
-The ECA report will show that your educational credentials are equal to Canadian secondary school credentials or post-secondary educational credentials.
+An important step while applying for your Canada PR visa is to apply for the Educational Credential Assessment (ECA) if you completed education outside Canada.
+The ECA report shows your credentials are equal to Canadian secondary or post-secondary credentials.

-The ECA is required if you are applying for a visa through the Express Entry program to prove that your foreign education degree or credential is valid and is equal to a Canadian degree.
+The ECA is required under Express Entry to prove your foreign credential is valid and equal to a Canadian degree.

-- Applicants who have completed their education outside Canada and are applying for a PR visa under the Federal Skilled Workers Program.
+- Education completed outside Canada applying under the Federal Skilled Workers Program.

-- Applicants who need to earn points for education received outside Canada.
+- Applicants who need points for education received outside Canada.

 - World Education Services